mundschenk-at/wp-typography/readme.txt

 == Changelog ==

+= 1.0.2 - July 16, 2009 =

+* Fixed smart math handling so it can be turned off.
+* Corrected smart math handling to not convert slashes in URLs to division signs
+* Corrected issue where some server settings were throwing a warning in the admin panel for use of file_get_contents()

 = 1.0.1 - July 15, 2009 =

 * Corrected label in admin interface that indicated pretty fractions were part of basic math handling.